Political Scientist Mkhutche writes book on humanism and politics in Malawi

-As part of promoting the understanding of political issues and humanism in Malawi, political scientist and writer Wonderful Mkhutche has written a book on humanism and politics in Malawi.
+Political scientist and writer Wonderful Mkhutche has written a book on humanism and politics in Malawi which he says will help people understand how issues of humanism affect politics.

 Speaking in an interview, Mkhutche said the book, ‘Humanism and Politics Short Essays’, seeks to provide deep understanding on how politics affects humanism and in turn how the humanism affects politics so as for people to grow in religious beliefs and at the same time practicing politics well in the societies.